Future Visioning for High School Juniors

-It takes courage for teenagers and families to ride the roller-coaster of emotions leading to college.
+In a typical year, it takes courage for teenagers and families to ride the roller coaster of emotions leading to college.
+But these are not ordinary times.
 Who are you?
 Where have you been, and where do you want to go?
-These “big picture” questions require thoughtful consideration.
-Holding the space for students to dig deep and reflect on them is an essential part of the counseling process.
+These “big picture” questions require thoughtful consideration and research.

-If you’re a high school junior, now is the time get scrappy – to scribble your thoughts and paint outside the lines.
-Translation: You’re not expected to have everything in your life figured out, but you do need to begin reflecting on your priorities.
+If you’re a junior, now is the time get scrappy – to scribble your thoughts and paint outside the lines.
+Translation: You’re not expected to have everything in your life figured out, but you do need to reflect on your priorities.

 Some students have a clear idea about what they want to pursue, but many are in the process of figuring that out.
-The Year of Living Courageously is all about making plans for the future while maintaining balance in the present.
+Future Visioning is all about making plans for the future while maintaining balance in the present.

 Goal: My goal is to go to college.

-My goal is to go to a college that fits my needs, academically and financially.
+My goal is to go to a college that fits my academic goals.

 I want to explore majors related to my interests.

-You may have a general sense of potential careers, or none at all.
+You may have a general idea of potential careers, or none at all.
+That's fine.
 Depending on your response, you’ll know what you need to research.
+It's important to put this topic into the mix when developing a college list.

-I want the opportunity to study a range of subjects, such as psychology, communication and public policy.
+I want to study a range of subjects, such as psychology, communication and public policy.

 Add more details by researching college websites.
 Click on links to academic majors, and informational videos.